Gossip: Chas 'n' Dave to headline rock festival

 • If the 1st day of the month is the last day of the event, the multiprev is dropped in favour of multilast

 Switch off spanning completely with showspanned="0".
-Events that have an expiry are then just standard events.
+Events that have an expiry then become standard events.

 ‘Continuation’ cells may be processed with a separate form (spanform).
 If you choose not to use a spanform, the standard form or container will be used and you will have to distinguish between the different multi flags yourself using the conditional tag.